duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/20-Build-Part1-Overview.md

   <img style='width:400px' src="photos/diagram-part1.png"/>
 </figure>

-The electricity flows from the battery, through the PDB to the BEC where the voltage is stepped down to 5V, then into the Pi Hat, and finally to the Pi and the LED.
+The electricity flows from the battery, through the PDB.
+This specific PDB is able to step the voltage down to 5V, then into the Pi Hat, and finally to the Pi and the LED.